-Established by the International Seafood Sustainability Foundation (ISSF), the PVR is an online, voluntary registry of fishing vessel owners – which mainly records large-scale purse-seine vessel commitments to sustainability and management measures.
-The PVR aims to encourage responsible fishing and improving traceability, which should ultimately benefit fishers’ economic wellbeing.
+Established by the International Seafood Sustainability Foundation (ISSF), the PVR is an online, voluntary registry of fishing vessel owners – which mainly records large-scale industrial fishing operation’s commitments to sustainability and management measures.
+The PVR aims to encourage responsible fishing and improve traceability, which should ultimately benefit fishers’ economic wellbeing.

 In collaboration with Asosiasi Perikanan Pole and Line, dan Hand Line Indonesia (AP2HI), Masyarakat dan Perikanan Indonesia (MDPI) and the International Seafood Sustainability Foundation (ISSF), International Pole & Line Foundation (IPNLF) supported a pilot to register one-by-one vessels in Indonesia on the PVR in 2015.
 This project was funded by the Gordon and Betty Moore Foundation.